stevenleeg/thegrid/readme.md

 =========
 Thegrid is a multiplayer RTS game.
 Your goal is to defeat any other colonies on your grid by placing special tiles and collecting resources.

+For updates on the development of the game follow [@thegridsays](http://twitter.com/thegridsays) on Twitter.

 ![Thegrid in action](http://i.imgur.com/lVJiw.png)

 **Now with 100% more hexagons!**